 To receive the Scholastic Achievement Certificate, students must earn a composite score of 90 or above on the Entrance Examination (HSPT).

-The HSPT will also serve as placement in honors English and social studies classes.
-Honors placement tests in math, science and foreign language will be administered in May.
+The HSPT will also serve as placement in honors English, Science, and Social Studies classes.
+Honors placement tests in math and foreign language will be administered in May.

 Yes, our school currently offers bus transportation.
 We currently provide three routes; one serving the Pasadena-Glendale areas, the San Fernando Valley as well as a route servicing the Ladera Heights-La Brea-Larchmont areas.
 Other areas may be served in the future depending on parent interest.